kmayerb/hello-nextflow/README.md

 If your jobs shows up as runnable, go get a cup of coffee and check back on it later.

-## Getting Setup to Run on the Cloud
+## Getting Setup to Run on the cloud

 Contact scicomp to get your user specific credentials.